Minimal rational curves on complete symmetric varieties: Complete symmetric varieties

 \section{Complete symmetric varieties}

-In this section, we recall the definitions of wonderful symmetric varieties and complete symmetric varieties and we describe their relations, especially how to compare their respective minimal families.
-We then recall the result of \cite{BF} on minimal families on wonderful compactifications of groups.
-We end the section by a description of the minimal families on complete symmetric varieties in the group type, in the Hermitian type, and in some cases of simple type.
+In this section, we recall the notions of wonderful symmetric varieties and complete symmetric varieties and we describe their relations, especially how to compare their respective families of minimal rational curves.
+We then recall the result of \cite{BF} about such families on wonderful compactifications of groups.
+We end the section by a description of the families of minimal rational curves on complete symmetric varieties in the group type, in the Hermitian type, and in some cases of simple type.